Gastroenterology & GI Surgery

 A recent American Gastroenterological Association clinical practice update on the use of intestinal ultrasound (IUS) for inflammatory bowel disease may signal a tipping point for the noninvasive diagnostic tool popularized at Houston Methodist Hospital.

-The guidance, published in Clinical Gastroenterology and Hepatology in September, reviews IUS techniques, the tool’s current use in practice and strategies for overcoming barriers to implementing IUS-based care, which is now widely employed in high-volume academic centers but still in limited use in private practice.
+The guidance, published in Clinical Gastroenterology and Hepatology, reviews IUS techniques, the tool’s current use in practice and strategies for overcoming barriers to implementing IUS-based care, which is now widely employed in high-volume academic centers but still in limited use in private practice.

 “I think this AGA statement really cements intestinal ultrasound as more than just a novel technology — it’s a new standard of care,” said Dr. Bincy Abraham, director of the Houston Methodist Underwood Center’s Fondren Inflammatory Bowel Disease Center and lead author of the update.
 “With its ability to assess inflammation in real time, free from the burdens of sedation or radiation, intestinal ultrasounds are reshaping the way gastroenterologists monitor and manage IBD.”

-"Intestinal ultrasound allows us to see what's happening inside the intestines in real time," said Dr. Abraham, who brought intestinal ultrasound capability to the U.S. in 2019.
+"Intestinal ultrasound allows us to see what's happening inside the intestines in real time," said Dr. Abraham.
 "We use it on every patient at every clinic visit, and it replaces the need for a colonoscopy to assess disease activity probably 99 percent of the time."

-For decades, the gold standards for diagnosis and management of IBD left a lot to be desired, ranging from anesthesia-requiring endoscopies to radiation-emitting scans to obtrusive and embarrassing stool and blood sample collection.
+For decades, the gold standards for diagnosis and management of IBD left a lot to be desired, ranging from anesthesia-requiring endoscopies to radiation-emitting scans to uncomfortable stool and blood sample collection.

 “Ultrasound is substantially more patient-friendly and patient-centered than traditional diagnostic methods,” Dr. Abraham asserted.
 “It can be performed in a matter of minutes during the patient’s in-person clinic visit, no bowel prep, no anesthesia, no separate appointments.
 This not only spares patients the ordeal of invasive procedures, it also facilitates more proactive and precise disease management as providers can now make on-the-spot adjustments to care.”